Stabilizer Approximation III: Maximum Cut: Stabilizer Heuristic

 The stabilizer heuristic could be viewed as a synthesis of EC and DEC, even though it does not come out in this way.
 So it is a ``best-in-worst-out'' approach.
 The idea is very simple: at each step one chooses the edge in such a way that the absolute value of its weight is maximized.
 Then, if the weight is negative, we perform EC; if it is positive, we perform DEC.
 When doing DEC, the direction will be arbitrarily chosen.
 The details of the algorithm are summarized in the following pseudo-code.

-The assertion that the resulting graph $(V,S)$ is a forest is obvious from the construction.
-We may call $(V,S)$ the stabilizer forest.
+The initial value of the cut weight originates from the relation between Max-Cut and the Ising model~\cite{BGJR-1988}, or simply eq.~(\ref{eq.MC-Ising}).
+Actually we could obtain a compact expression for the cut weight from the procedure:

+Here the first term denotes half of the total weight, and $\tilde w_{ij}$ indicates the weight of the edge when it is selected.
+Of course $\tilde w_{ij}$ may have been updated and thus differs from the original weight $w_{ij}$.
+From the above expression it is not difficult to see that the approximation ratio of the algorithm would be strictly larger than $1/2$.
 It is also not quite difficult to figure out that the choice of the DEC direction does not matter here.
 Thus we settle the direction problem raised in~\cite{Hassin-2021}.
 The time complexity of the algorithm is the same as EC and DEC.
 Therefore, in a naive implementation, the complexity is $\mbox{O}(n^3)$.
 This can be reduced to $\mbox{O}(n^2\log n)$ if we use a sorted data structure.
+In a more sophisticated implementation this could even be reduced to $\mbox{O}(n^2)$.